TillF/WASA-SED/docs/index.md

 60	53	209.485	199.605	162.748	…	260.775	237.29	138.492	in totalmax 200 IDs
 ```

-*Subbasin-ID*: Map-ID of sub-basin <br>
+*Subbasin-ID*: ID of sub-basin <br>
 *nbr cross sec*: Number of cross sections in the sub-basin’s reservoir <br>
 *1st row*: manning	1st row of each sub-basin: Manning's roughness for each cross section \[m<sup>-1/3</sup>/s] <br>
 *2nd row*: distance	2nd row of each sub-basin: distance to the downstream cross section \[m]

 Example: This optional file allows specifying hydraulic parameters for the calculation of water routing through the sub-basin’s reservoir.
 If this file is not found in the folder reservoir, a simplified modelling approach for the calculation of sediment balance is assumed.
-The reservoir located at the outlet point of the sub-basin with the Map-ID 60 has 53 cross sections.
+The reservoir located at the outlet point of the sub-basin with the ID 60 has 53 cross sections.
 The first row holds 53 values of Manning's roughness (0.025 m<sup>-1/3</sup>/s, 0.035 m<sup>-1/3</sup>/s, 0.025 m<sup>-1/3</sup>/s, etc).
 The second row holds 50 values of distance from a given cross section to the downstream cross section (209.485 m, 199.605 m, 162.748 m, etc).
 The order of the sub-basins in the first column has to follow the same order of the sub-basin IDs as was used in ```hymo.dat``` (due to computational reasons); otherwise an error message occurs.
 Sub-basins without outlet reservoirs or those without hydraulic data must not be entered in the file.

 **8)** ```sed.dat```